 Delivering on deadline is not the only indicator for teleworking success.
 As Tech Republic points out, performance and productivity must also be monitored.
 How much time did the entire group spend in solving a crisis?
 Is the shy copywriter interacting more frequently with the client?
 What is an agreeable rate for response time to a team leader’s call?

 Guideline #5: Build and implement an effective communication strategy

 Communication among the team members and their respective leaders must be continuous and strategic.
 This part of your work guidelines keeps tabs on the work and engages everyone into becoming part of a productive, harmonious community.

 We at HOPLA suggest different kinds of meetings to accomplish certain goals.
 Weekly teleconferences can resolve issues and move the project forward.
 Team members can air their need for support in ongoing virtual chat groups.
 If needed, coaching can be done one-on-one between a project manager and a remote staff member.
 Then, once every six months, having a virtual town hall meeting will give everyone an overview of what’s happening work-wise.

 HOPLA has an edge over most work from home companies with our customized solutions.
-We have mastered the craft and business of remote working and we always make sure that remote talents grow with you.
-Following tried-and-tested remote work guidelines, we thrive in working remotely while hitting business goals, as expected.
+We have mastered the craft and business of remote working and we always make sure that global talents grow with you.
+Following tried-and-tested best practices, we thrive in working remotely while hitting business goals, as expected.
 If this is what you need, get in touch with us.